Preparing for adulthood for 11-15 years

 Can you tell more more about transitioning to health or social care services?

-The age that young people move from children to adult services can vary depending on the service provider.
 We have asked providers to include this information within their individual listing.
 If this information is not clear, please let us know and we will contact them for you.

 More information on transition planning and support.